 salt & pepper

-1. Heat nonstick pan to medium-high, spray with Pam spray, and sautee pineapple ’til lightly brown in some spots.
+1. Heat nonstick pan to medium-high, add coconut oil, and sautee pineapple ’til lightly brown in some spots.
 Take out of the pan and set aside.
 Go ahead!
 Eat one; they’re yummy.
 But just one.

-2. Heat 1/2 teaspoon of the oil in the same pan, then sautee almond slivers ’til lightly browned.
+2. In the same pan, then sautee almond slivers ’til lightly browned.
 Remove from pan and set aside.
 Same rules re: tasting apply.

-3. When you’re ready to eat, heat the remaining 1 1/2 teaspoons oil in the same pan.
-Add cauliflower and stir-fry 2-3 minutes, ’til heated through.
+3. When you’re ready to eat, add cauliflower and stir-fry 2-3 minutes, ’til heated through.
 Add chopped scallions, curry powder, salt & pepper, pineapple, and almonds.
 Fry ’til heated through.

 Post a comment